Robert Kraus: Personal

 Robert Kraus was born in Milwaukee, Wisconsin in 1925 to parents Jack, who was in the real estate business, and Esther (Rosen) Kraus.
-His mother nurtured lessons in him that appear as important themes in Kraus’s later written work in the children’s literature genre.
-He graduated from Milwaukee’s Layton School for the Arts in 1942 and the Arts Student League of Manhattan, NY in 1945.
+His mother nurtured lessons in him that appear as important themes in Kraus's later written work in the children’s literature genre.
+He graduated from Milwaukee’s Layton School of Art in 1942 and the Art Students League of New York in 1945.
 During that time, Kraus was excluded from the military during WWII because of vision problems.
 He met his wife, Pamela (formerly Pamela Vivienne Evan-Wong), while at the Art Students League and they were married on December 11, 1946.
 Together they had two sons, Bruce and Bill.
 In 1965, he moved into the 1865 Colonial Revival House in Ridgefield, Connecticut on the corner of Main Street and Branchville Road where he was often seen in the community walking his pug, Hoover.